chachajona/holistic/README.md

 ## Layout Builder

 Create unique page, post, or project layouts for any type of content using a powerful layout builder.
-This template comes pre-configured with the following layout building blocks:
+This demo comes pre-configured with the following layout building blocks:

 - Hero
 - Content